-Before returning to the private sector with FIA, Mike was the Dean and Hargreaves Distinguished Professor of Forest Finance at the University of Georgia’s (UGA) Warnell School of Forestry and Natural Resources.
-During his time at UGA, Mike taught graduate courses in forest finance in the Warnell School and undergraduate and MBA corporate finance courses in the Terry College of Business.
+Before returning to the private sector with FIA, Mike was the Hargreaves Professor of Forest Finance at the University of Georgia’s Warnell School of Forestry and Natural Resources.
+During his time at UGA, Mike developed and delivered graduate courses in forest finance in the Warnell School and undergraduate and MBA corporate finance courses in the Terry College of Business.
+During his tenure at the University of Georgia he served as Dean of the Warnell School of Forestry and Natural Resources for 8 years.

 What is your business philosophy?